MPD Electric Cooperative awards $100,000 to Darlington County

-DARLINGTON, S.C. -- MPD Electric this week donated $100,000 to Darlington County to be used for economic development, specifically the county-owned industrial park at Interstate 20.
+DARLINGTON, S.C. — MPD Electric recently donated $100,000 to Darlington County to be used for economic development, specifically the county-owned industrial park at Interstate 20.

 Since 2020, when newly formed MPD Electric began, the cooperative has given over $2 million to the 7-county territory it serves to assist with the recruitment of industry, jobs, and tax revenue.